jotonsd/ToDo-App/ToDo-App/README.md

 ## Demo & Credentials
 Demo Link : https://todo-app.jotonsutradhar.com

-Register and use the app
+Register and use the app happyliy!

 ## Installation
 In the root folder, find the .env file and change the following values